jorgemarpa/KBonus/README.md

 # KBonus

-This repository contain notebook examples for how to read  Kepler Bonus light curve files and how to use the `psfmachine` and its API to reproduce the light curve products presented in [Martinez-Palomera et al. 2023]() and published in [MAST](https://archive.stsci.edu/doi/resolve/resolve.html?doi=10.17909/7jbr-w430) archive.
+This repository contain notebook examples for how to read  Kepler Bonus light curve files and how to use the [PSFMachine](https://github.com/SSDataLab/psfmachine) and its API to reproduce the light curve products presented in [Martinez-Palomera et al. 2023]() and published in [MAST](https://archive.stsci.edu/doi/resolve/resolve.html?doi=10.17909/7jbr-w430) archive.